resource/Front-End-Standards/Stylesheets/Sass.md

 - Be sure your Mixin block comes before the @include statement.
 - Use camelCase to define them.
 - Comment code that may be unfamiliar to other developers.
+- It is preferred that you place @mixin rules as the first declaration in your modules.

 ```SCSS
 // Good